ryderbelserion/Shopkeepers/Update-Checklist.md

 	* Test if they can be used for shopkeepers.
 	* Add a note about potential issues in SKLivingShopObjectTypes.
 	* If there are no severe issues, add them to the by default enabled living shop types.
+	* Check which equipment slots are supported and adjust EquipmentUtils and SKLivingShopObject#getEditableEquipmentSlots.

 * New features for new or existing shop objects (mobs, signs, etc.):
 	* If not yet existing: Add a new shop object type and register it inside SKLivingShopObjectTypes.